-3.4 The identification and collaboration among stakeholders
+3.5 The identification and collaboration among stakeholders

 BIM is a collaborative approach to construction that involves integrating the various disciplines to build a structure in a virtual and visual environment.
 The essence of BIM implementation is collaborative working process in construction work.
 Therefore, project participants could generate the maximum benefit of collaborative arrangements increasing efficiency and effectiveness.
 The process allows project team to work effectively, particularly when identifying potential problems before they start to build on site.
+Maintenance service companies could be involved to review the design and verify the respect of maintenance requirements (accessibility to the HVAC plants, for instance).

 The BIM serves as a collaborative platform for all stakeholders to share their knowledge resource and information.
 Sufficient information increases communication effectiveness.
 Effective communication allows stakeholders to exchange accurate, update and clarified information for decision makers to form a reliable decision.
-Being that BIM is a shared digital representation founded on open standards for interoperability it demands collaboration in order to unleash the utility of BIM implementation and maximize stakeholders' return on investment.
+Being that, BIM is a shared digital representation founded on open standards for interoperability it demands collaboration in order to unleash the utility of BIM implementation and maximize stakeholders' return on investment.
 It is important to know that BIM project requires a specific process of activities, which involves high level of transactions on data, information and knowledge.
-A successful BIM project highly relies on effective collaboration among project participants including owners.
+A successful BIM project highly relies on effective collaboration among project participants including owners and maintenance services companies.